walkerbrown/sfnd-camera-2d/README.md

 ## Overview of the workflow
 1. Load the images into a ring buffer.
-1. Use OpenCV to apply a variety of keypoint _detectors_.
+1. Use OpenCV to apply a variety of keypoint detectors.
   - Shi-Tomasi
   - Harris
   - FAST